Die Tageszeitung: Headlines

 On 5 June 2008, the paper published a picture headlined "Onkel Baracks Hütte" (Uncle Barack's Cabin) with a picture of the White House below the headline as part of an article about then-Senator Barack Obama.
 That headline, which made reference to the book Uncle Tom's Cabin, was perceived as racist by some of its readership.

 taz Panter Foundation

-The taz Panter Foundation is a legally capable foundation based in Berlin.
-The legal form of a foundation makes it possible to separate non-profit activities from the business activities of taz and to further expand them with the help of supporters.
-It was established in 2008 to award the taz Panter Prize, which has been presented since 2005.
+The taz Panter Foundation is an incorporated non-profit foundation based in Berlin.
+Its legal status enables taz to separate its charitable and civic activities from regular commercial publishing operations.
+It was established in 2008 to oversee the annual taz Panter Prize, which has been awarded since 2005.

-The taz Panter Foundation is currently working on three goals: Firstly, it regularly holds international workshops to qualify foreign colleagues, who mainly come from countries where press freedom is under threat.
-Secondly, the Panter Foundation provides journalistic trainings and further education programs, especially for younger people.
-And thirdly, the foundation promotes democracy and civic engagement, for example by awarding the annual taz Panter prize.
+The foundation focuses on three main objectives: First, it conducts international workshops to train foreign journalists, primarily from countries where press freedom is under threat.
+Second, it provides journalistic training and continuing education programs, particularly for younger participants.
+Third, it promotes democracy and civic engagement through initiatives such as the annual Panter Prize.